pcardotatgit/ISE-Automation-Workshop/README.md

 # The goal of this Workshop

-The goal of this workshop is to offer a guided fast path to programmer who want to learn about ISE Automation with no delay.
+The goal of this workshop is to offer a guided fast path to programmers who want to learn about ISE Automation with no delay and a minimum of complexity.
+Which is a big challenge when we talk about Cisco ISE automation.
+I hope that I was able to reach that goal.

 This workshop content is based on the works done by Thomas Howard, Victor Bovbrov and Tailor cooks.
-Thank a lot to these 3 guys for the amazing documentation work they did.
-I just took Your workshops and re organized them a little bit.
-But the documentation you created guys was perfect for me, to help to understand with no effort how to do the things !
+Thanks a lot to you guys for the amazing documentation you created.
+I just took your workshops and code, and just put them into my own format and I re organized them into a logical agend.
+The documentation you created guys was perfect for me, to help me to understand with no effort how to do the things !

 ## References I used :